While Audit Logs track user actions, System Logs collect platform events from the backend API, edge gateways, actors, and integration points.

 # Enable logging to local files in /config directory

-To assist with troubleshooting, Proxus automatically captures detailed diagnostic data (Debug level) for specific critical subsystems, even when the global log level is set to Warning.
-This ensures you have deep visibility where it matters most:
+To help with troubleshooting, Proxus automatically captures detailed diagnostic data (Debug level) for specific critical subsystems, even when the global log level is set to Warning:

 | Functional Area | What is Logged |